nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples**:
 * `deleteconsult 2`
 * `deleteconsult 1;3;5` (deletes the 1st, 3rd, and 5th consultations)

-### Exporting student data : `export`

-Exports the current list of students to a CSV file.

-Format: `export [-f] FILENAME`

-* Exports student data to 'FILENAME.csv' in both the data directory and user's home directory
-* The `-f` flag is optional and allows overwriting of existing files
-* The filename cannot contain periods (.) or slashes (/ or \)

-Examples:
-* `export students` creates students.csv containing current student list
-* `export -f backup` overwrites backup.csv if it exists

 ### Exporting consultation data : `exportconsult`